hypercore-one/znn_walletapi_csharp/README.md

 - **NodeUrl**
 The url of the node.
 Default value is: `"ws://127.0.0.1:35998"`.
 - **ChainId**
-The chain identifier the client uses when sending transactions.
+The chain identifier the client uses when signing and sending transactions.
 Default value is: `1`.
 - **ProtocolVersion**
-The protocol version the client uses when sending transactions.
+The protocol version the client uses when signing and sending transactions.
 Default value is: `1`.
 - **MaxPoWThreads**
 The maximum number of PoW threads that can run simultaneously.
 Must be a value between 1 and 100.
 Default value is: `1`.

 ### AutoReceiver

-The auto-receiver automatically receives transactions for accounts that are subscribed to it.
+The auto-receiver will receive transactions for subscribed accounts when the wallet is initialized and unlocked.

 Use the `Api:AutoReceiver` configuration section to configure the auto-receiver.